Find Affordable College Courses

 Of the 27 students majoring in health science at William Paterson University, 15% are male and 85% are female.

 Rutgers University - New Brunswick did quite well in this year’s ranking of the most popular places for health sciences and services students to get a bachelor’s degree.
 It came in at #7 on the list.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.

 Of the 27 students majoring in health science at Rutgers New Brunswick, 15% are male and 85% are female.